a2stuff/a2d/res/notes/testplan.md

    * File > Rename...
    * Special > Format a Disk...
    * Special > Erase a Disk...
+ * DeskTop's Add/Edit a Shortcut dialog (an extended File Picker)
  * Find Files DA.
- * File picker - some have two fields.
+ * Map DA.

 "IP" = Insertion Point, also known as the caret or cursor.

 Repeat for each field:
  * Type a printable character.
    * Should insert a character at IP, unless invalid in context or length limit reached.
 Length limits are:
-     * File path: 64 characters
      * File name: 15 characters
      * Shortcut name: 14 characters
    * Mouse cursor should be hidden until moved.